 Your parents need to help you make your dream happen.
 It is important at this stage to make sure your parents support your decision to study abroad and have given you approval to move forward.
 The application process takes time and effort, so you should make sure your decision has your parents’ “blessing.”
 If they feel that you are ready for this and understand what is required on their part, you are ready to move to the next step – after lots of big hugs and “thank yous” of course!

 You may receive credit from your program, but it is your responsibility to make this happen.
 Only your U.S. school can decide what you get credit for, so you will approach your guidance counselors to figure out how to get the process moving.
 Impress them by bringing Quest’s guide

 This is the hardest part: waiting for your school and host family information!
 Making quality placements takes time, and we will need your patience during this important step.
 Quest will notify you and your parents of a confirmed placement in a school and with a host family.
+Host family placement information is sent to you once the remaining balance of the invoice is paid.
 Write to your host family as soon as possible to introduce yourself, and let them know how excited you are to meet them.

-Your Quest Program Manager will help you get prepped for your trip with a pre-departure orientation within two weeks before your departure.
+Your Quest Manager will help you get prepped for your trip with a 30-minute pre-departure orientation within two weeks before your departure.
 You’ll get an agenda before your call.
 At this stage we hope you have written all of your remaining questions down so that we can make you and your parents feel prepared for your trip abroad.
 We will go over the program rules, what to pack, what to do if you need support once you arrive, and more!